 Sicilian vote, Berlusconi threat add to Italy uncertainty

-The election for a regional government in Sicily is a major test ahead of a national poll in April but the picture has been confused by Berlusconi's threat at the weekend to pull support from Prime Minister Mario Monti and bring down his government before an election expected in April.
+The election for a regional government in Sicily is a major test ahead of a national poll in April but the picture has been confused by Berlusconi's weekend attack on Prime Minister Mario Monti's government.

-Almost 53 percent of Sicilian voters stayed away from ballot booths while Grillo's 5-Star movement built on its success in local elections in May, reinforcing its position as a prime vehicle for voter anger over a painful recession.
+Turnout was low, with almost 53 percent of voters staying away while the 5 Star Movement led by fiery comic Beppe Grillo appeared to have built on its success in local elections in May, reinforcing its position as a prime vehicle for voter anger.

-Crocetta had some 30 percent of the vote for regional governor, ahead of the center-right candidate Nello Musumeci on 25 percent, 5-Star candidate Giancarlo Cancelleri on 19 percent and Gianfranco Micciche, a conservative who split from Berlusconi's camp, on 15 percent.
+With some 10 percent of ballots counted, Crocetta had 31.8 percent of the vote for regional governor, ahead of the center-right candidate Nello Musumeci on 26 percent, 5-Star candidate Giancarlo Cancelleri on 16.6 percent and Gianfranco Micciche, a conservative who split from Berlusconi's camp, on 15.8 percent.

-A deep recession, repeated tax hikes and spending cuts and a wave of lurid political scandals have infuriated voters who have turned away from the mainstream parties and contributed to Grillo's spectacular rise.
+A deep recession, repeated tax hikes and spending cuts and a wave of lurid political scandals have created a mood of deep disillusion among voters who have turned away from mainstream parties and contributed to Grillo's spectacular rise.